-Experimonth started in December of 2008 when Beck Tench decided to outsource her New Year's Resolutions.
-She invited people to suggest things to do and then vote on them.
-She did the top twelve, charted them across the year and invited others to do them with her.
+Experimonth officially started in December of 2008 when Beck Tench decided to outsource her New Year's Resolutions.
+Inspired by friends who wanted to eat a completely raw diet and blog about it, she invited people to suggest things to do and then vote on them.
+She did the top twelve (including the aforementioned raw diet), charted them across the year and invited others to do them with her.
 For each resolution, she created a blog or some other way to share about the experience online.
 She called the whole thing "Experimonth."

-In September of 2011, the National Science Foundation funded four additional Experimonths through the project "Science of Sharing," a partnership between MLS and the Exploratorium.
-This support brought the creation of science.experimonth.com and several MLS/Exploratorium prototypes and final projects: Trade It Up (April 2012), Frenemy (June 2012), PassWord (July 2012), Frenemy (February 2014), Do You Know What I Know You Know?
+In September of 2011, the National Science Foundation funded four additional Experimonths through the project "Science of Sharing," a partnership between MLS and the Exploratorium in San Francisco, CA. This support brought the creation of science.experimonth.com and several MLS/Exploratorium prototypes and final projects: Trade It Up (April 2012), Frenemy (June 2012), PassWord (July 2012), Frenemy (February 2014), Do You Know What I Know You Know?
 (April 2014), Freeloader (July 2014), and Experimonth: Belonging (August 2014).

-In addition to these Experimonths mentioned above, there were Experimonth: Eh?
+In addition to these Experimonths mentioned above, there have been the following Experimonth experiments: Experimonth: Eh?
 (August 2012), Experimonth: Jane Goodall (June 2014), and the MLS-hosted Experimonth: Strike-a-match (February 2013).